ngs-docs/angus/analyzing_nanopore_data.rst

 Convert ONP data in .fast5 to .fastq and .fasta
 ===============================================

-As the MinION instrument is collecting data, it is uploaded to the Metrichor server which runs the basecalling software.
+As the MinION instrument is collecting raw data, it is uploaded to the Metrichor server which runs the basecalling software.
 Reads are then downloaded as .fast5 files.
 Let's assess the run.
 ::
     directory="/mnt/ectocooler"
     poretools stats -q $directory